 In this study, the greatest variability of quality of data lies in core death statistics.
 These numbers are widely available, but there are legitimate concerns over their dependability (there is not much reason to fear the accuracy of data corresponding to the nine variables.)
 Apart from intra- and inter-country variations in the definitions of death and excess deaths, there are suspicions of corruption, and the withholding of accurate data for political advantage by some countries.
-"Many authoritarian governments are not transparent with their data generally, and one should not expect that they are transparent in this case" according to Democracy Reporting International's executive director.53 limited to the nations at the bottom of 'Corruption Perception' indices.
-The UK at the start of the crisis was accused of mismanaging their way to a shortage of tests, thereby under-reporting cases, and they were probably not alone given the rush for and global shortage of testing kits at the start of the year.
-During the ongoing USA election season, all manner of accusations of under-testing, and over-testing have been made.
-France revised its first confirmed cases well after the fact, and so on.
+"Many authoritarian governments are not transparent with their data generally, and one should not expect that they are transparent in this case" according to Democracy Reporting International's executive director.

-There is a recognition too that many countries may not have the medical components necessary to test for Covid-19, either through affordability, sanctions or availability54; or that they may lack the governance to produce accurate statistical measurements in real time.
+There is a recognition too that many countries may not have the medical components necessary to test for Covid-19, either through affordability, sanctions or availability; or that they may lack the governance to produce accurate statistical measurements in real time.